 Blackstrap molasses might seem like an odd choice for homemade fertilizer, but it contains a lot of nutrients and the sugar helps beneficial bacteria in the soil develop.
 If you’re using blackstrap molasses, a good ratio is 1 teaspoon per gallon of water and apply generously.

-While wood ash makes for a good fertilizer for some plants, it shouldn’t be used for most fruit trees.
-This is because fruit trees typically prefer soil pH around 6.0-7.0, which is slightly acidic.
-On the other hand, wood ash has high alkalinity with a pH of 9-11.
-When the pH is thrown off, the fruit tree will have a hard time absorbing the proper nutrients.
-The same goes for charcoal or biochar.
+While wood ash makes for a good fertilizer for some plants, its high alkalinity means it shouldn’t be used for most fruit trees.
+Wood ash generally has high alkalinity with a pH of 9-11 and the same goes for charcoal or biochar.

 If you don’t have bonemeal readily available, you can always use unflavored Jello (gelatin) as a replacement.
 Simply dissolve 1 pack in 1 cup of hot water and then add 3 cups cold water.
 However, there are often additives in the package, so keep this in mind and don’t use it too often.